Forward selection and post-selection inference in factorial designs: Additional results

 \section{Additional results}

-This section provides more extensions to the results in the main paper.
+This section provides extensions to the results in the main paper.
 Section \ref{sec:wls} discusses the use of WLS in analyzing factorial experiments.
-Section \ref{sec:extend-to-vector} extends the inference results under perfect screening (Section \ref{sec:inference-perfect}) to a vector of causal effects.
+Section \ref{sec:extend-to-vector} extends the inference results under selection consistency (see Section \ref{sec:inference-perfect}) to a vector of causal effects.